 Im Zweifel für den Angeklagten – Benefit of the Doubt

 It takes a couple of months until Louise gains a basic understanding of the new language but at one point things turn around.
 This is when the Heptapods use the word “(offer us) weapon” as an answer to “Why are you here?”.

+I don’t want to spoil the movie for you so I leave it at mentioning that Louise is warning the military, which is of course now even more alert, to come to quick conclusions as they are not yet certain whether both species have the same understanding of this word.
 An approach I usually recommend when you are in a foreign culture and feel offended or notice that someone is offended by what you have just said is not to take things personal unless you are absolutely sure they are meant that way.
 And to also keep in mind that people who don’t know you well usually do not abuse you without reason.
 If they do, it’s also rather their problem, not yours.
 I wish I didn’t have to gain this insight the hard way.

 Language is not as Deterministic as one Might Think